ikrima/gamedevguide/contents/guides/ue4guide/wip/unfinished/Keep Simulation or Play In Editor changes_.md

 - Uses UObject CopyProperties()

-PerformSetCommand(): Sets values on object or all objects of a class and also updates CDO (through DefaultObject-&gt;SaveConfig()
+PerformSetCommand(): Sets values on object or all objects of a class and also updates CDO (through DefaultObject->SaveConfig()

 ​ GlobalSetProperty(): Sets property based on text